ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ## Capsule Types {#iana-capsule-types}

-This document registers six new values in the in the "HTTP Capsule Types" registry established by {{HTTP-DGRAM}}.
+This document registers six new values in the "HTTP Capsule Types" registry established by {{HTTP-DGRAM}}.

 |     Capule Type     |   Value   | Specification |